 Dropbox Privacy Policy: Dispute resolution section

-Clause 7: Business transfer clause
+Privacy Policy Clause #7: Business transfer clause

 If your company merges with another or is acquired by a larger entity, your users will likely feel concerned about the continued handling of their information.